National Water-Quality Assessment (NAWQA) Project

-Graphs showing annual use by crop for each pesticide were created by summing the national pesticide use for each compound, for each crop or combination of crops.
+Graphs showing annual use by crop for each pesticide are created by summing the national pesticide use for each compound, for each crop or combination of crops.
 Combined crops are Pasture and Hay (cropland for pasture, fallow and idle cropland, pastureland, and other hay); Alfalfa; Orchards and grapes (stone fruit trees, citrus, nut trees, apples, pears, and grapevines); Vegetables and fruit (all vegetables and non-orchard fruit, including beans, peas, greens, berries, and melons); and Other (sorghum, non-wheat grains, tobacco, peanuts, sugarcane, sugarbeets, and other miscellaneous crops).
-The relations of graphed crops and combinations of crops to individual Epest Crop Names a are shown in the following table.
+The relations of graphed crops and combinations of crops to individual Epest Crop Names are shown in the following table.
 State-by crop estimates are available in tabular format.

-Pesticide use estimates from this study are suitable for making national, regional, and watershed assessments of annual pesticide use, however the reliability of estimates generally decreases with scale.
-For example, detailed interpretation of use intensity distribution within a county is not an appropriate use.
-Although county-level estimates were used to create the maps and are provided in the dataset, it is important to understand that surveyed pesticide-by-crop use was not available for all CRDs and, therefore, extrapolation methods were used to estimate pesticide use for some counties.
-Surveyed pesticide-by-crop use may not reflect all agricultural use on all crops grown.
-In addition, state-based restrictions on pesticide use were not incorporated into EPest-high or EPest-low estimates.
-EPest-low estimates are more likely to reflect these restrictions than EPest-high estimates.
-With these caveats in mind, including other details discussed in Thelin and Stone (2013) and Baker and Stone (2015), the maps, graphs, and associated county-level use data are critical data for water-quality models and provide a comprehensive graphical overview of the geographic distribution and trends in agricultural use in the conterminous United States.
+Pesticide-use estimates from this study are suitable for making national, regional, and watershed estimates of annual pesticide use; however, the reliability of these estimates generally decreases with scale.
+For example, detailed interpretation of where and how much use occurs within a county is not appropriate.
+Although county-level estimates were used to create the maps and are provided in the dataset, it is important to understand that surveyed pesticide-by- crop use was not available for all CRDs and, therefore, extrapolation methods were used to estimate pesticide use for some counties.
+Moreover, surveyed pesticide-by- crop use may not reflect all agricultural use on all crops grown.
+In addition, State-based restrictions on pesticide use were not incorporated into EPest-high or EPest-low estimates.
+EPest-low estimates are more likely to reflect these restrictions than EPest- high estimates.
+With these caveats in mind, including other details discussed in Thelin and Stone (2013) and Baker and Stone (2015), the maps, graphs, and associated county-level use data are critical information for water- quality models and provide a comprehensive graphical overview of the geographic distribution and trends in agricultural pesticide use in the conterminous United States.

 Baker, N.T., and Stone, W.W., 2015, Estimated annual agricultural pesticide use for counties of the conterminous United States, 2008-12: U.S. Geological Survey Data Series 907, 9 p., http://dx.doi.org/10.3133/ds907.